danieldanieldan/News-Scraper/README.md

-# OKX News Scraper
+# Cryptocurrency Exchange News Scraper

-This Python project scrapes news articles from the OKX crypto exchange announcement sections.
-It allows you to download structured article data (including title, body, category, and publication date) for a given date range and store the results as `.json` and `.xlsx` files.
+This Python project scrapes news articles from a cryptocurrency exchange's announcement section.
+It downloads structured article data (including title, body, category, and publication date) for a given date range and stores the results as `.json` and `.xlsx` files.

 ## Features